 We strongly recommend to only go ahead with setting up or buying the guest house once you’ve obtained a business visa.
 Unfortunately, you have to consider the possibility that the Department of Home Affairs could reject your visa application.
 While you can appeal such an outcome, there is no guarantee that the original decision will be overturned.

 The last thing you want is to own guest house without the paperwork to run it legally.

 With all of this said, let us reassure you that Intergate has had great success with business visas for guest houses.

 What are the business visa requirements?

 In order to successfully obtain a business visa with the goal of opening a guest house in South Africa, you will need to meet certain requirements.
-These are the main requirement the Department of Home Affairs wants to see you satisfy:
+These are the main requirements the Department of Home Affairs wants you to meet:

 - An investment of R5 million in the business from funds abroad.
 This investment must be made in your personal capacity and within the first 24 months of operation.

-- The guest house must employ 60% South African citizens or permanent residents.
-You must provide proof of this to the Department of Home Affairs within the first 12 months of operating your guest house
+- The business must employ 60% South African citizens or permanent residents.
+You must provide proof of this to the Department of Home Affairs within the first 12 months of operating your business.

 - A comprehensive business plan.

-- The guest house must be set up in an appropriate company structure.
+- The business must be set up in an appropriate company structure.